Bennett Juniper: Human history

 The Native Americans certainly visited this area in the summer time, though no specific history regarding the tree is known.
 Within a half mile (.8 km) of the preserve are five locations with bedrock mortars and several spots where obsidian (often used for tools) was worked.
 The earliest known sighting, probably in the 1920s, of the Bennett was by Basque sheepherders who described a huge juniper to their employer, Ed Burgson, a local Tuolumne County sheep rancher.
 The naturalist Clarence Bennett, who had traveled throughout the Sierra studying junipers, connected with Burgson a few years later.
 This was the largest specimen that Bennett had ever seen.
 Bennett became a champion of getting the tree studied and protected.
 By the 1950s the Forest Service had named the tree after Bennett.

 It quickly became apparent after a road was built into the area in the 1950s that the Bennett was going to need some protection from visitors.
 The first attempt was the formation of the Bennett Juniper Association, which placed a monument at the tree in 1963.
 Joseph W. Martin Sr., the owner of the land on which the Bennett resides, and Clarence Bennett were getting on in years and decided that establishing a formal nature preserve and transferring it to a major established conservation organization was the best method of long term protection for the Bennett.
 Martin carved out a 3 acre piece of land from his holdings in the area, and donated it to Nature Conservancy in 1978.
 The Conservancy was not in a position to manage the preserve, and the cumulative impact from an increasing number of visitors was taking its toll.
 John B. Dewitt, the Executive Director of Save the Redwoods League, had been a regular visitor to the Bennett for many years.
 He could see how the site was being degraded and foresaw irreversible damage was on the verge of happening.
 Although the mission of the League is to protect redwoods (Sequoia sempervirens) and not junipers, Dewitt convinced his Board of Directors that the League should acquire the property and take on the responsibility for the protection of the Bennett.
 Nature Conservancy transferred title to the League in 1987.
 The following year the League hired a summer resident steward to manage the visitation and repair previous impacts.
-The caretaker camps nearby.
+The caretaker camped nearby.

 In 2018, the Bennett was threatened by the Donnell Fire, a wildfire which advanced to within a half-mile (.8 km) of the site.
 A sustained effort by firefighters on the ground and in the air prevented the fire from advancing further and saved the tree.

+The Bennett Juniper property is now owned and managed by Mother Lode Land Trust (MLLT). the League donated the Bennett Juniper property to MLLT in November 2022.